wellsilver/map/README.md

 ## 3D
 because of how dumb 3D is itll only be added if someone else adds it (via pr)

-## what if whatever im doing makes me not have malloc?
-use mapv1
 # why tf
 1. fun to do
 2. standardization